ewwsfds/Stealth-Cheat-engine-lua-script-/README.md

 ---

-## Final step: Rename Project Folders (Stealth Step)
+## Final step: Rename Project Folders

-- Rename every folder that is "cheat engine" to something else the main folder
+- Rename every folder that is "cheat engine" to something else